 STEP 1: Be Part of the Solution

 Interested in learning about forest management opportunities for your land?
-If yes, you’ve come to the right place.
 Connect with the Chaffee Treats team today to talk with one of our experts about treatment options and financial assistance available for your property.

 STEP 2: Property Visit

 Before we jump into any paperwork, one of our foresters will set up an initial consultation with you on your property.
 During this consultation, the forester will walk your property with you and discuss treatment options that meet your management goals.
-At this time, the forester will also initiate a discussion about which financial assistance tools are available for your property to help cover treatment costs.
+The forester will also initiate a discussion about financial assistance tools that are available for your property to help cover treatment costs.

 STEP 3: Documentation

 If you decide that you’re interested in moving forward with a forest management treatment project on your property, one of our foresters will work with you to develop a tailored forest management plan that meets your goals.
-Once you have a management plan in-hand, our team will guide you through the financial assistance application process.
+Once you have a management plan in-hand, our team will guide you through the rest of the process.